Skip to content

 Downloading BSD Router Project images

-More information on these BSDRP lab scripts available on How to build a BSDRP router lab.
+More information on the BSDRP lab scripts is available in How to build a BSDRP router lab.

-Start the lab with full-meshed 7 routers and one shared LAN, on this example using bhyve lab script on FreeBSD:
+Start the lab with 7 full-meshed routers and one shared LAN.
+This example uses the bhyve lab script on FreeBSD:

 [root@FreeBSD]~# BSDRP-lab-bhyve.sh -i BSDRP-1.903-full-amd64-serial.img.xz -n 7 -l 1